Skip to Main Content

 Targeted therapies work by acting on, or targeting, specific features of tumor cells.
 In some tumors, there are changes in the genes and proteins that control tumor cell growth and division.

 Scientists are testing drugs to see if they can block the signals that cause certain types of cancer cells to grow.
-Your child’s care team may suggest targeted therapy as a treatment option if it could help treat your child’s disease.
+Your child’s care team may suggest targeted therapy as a treatment option if it can help treat your child’s disease.

 Medulloblastoma in infants

-The SHH subgroup is the most common type of medulloblastoma in children under age 3.
+SHH-activated medulloblastoma is the most common type of medulloblastoma in children under age 3.
 Group 3 tumors are the second most common.

 SHH tumors in infants tend to have a favorable histology and molecular profile.
 Some of these children do well with surgery and chemotherapy without radiation.